 What kind of paint should I use?
 Gray resin plastic is compatible with many common acrylic, enamel, and metallic (Alclad 2) hobby paints without the need for primer.
 Gray resin also accepts Molotow marker paint for painting tiny details.
 Click here for an enamel paint demonstration by James Duff, owner of Sovereign Hobbies, manufacturer of "Colourcoats" enamel paint.

-To determine how your paint will behave with 3D-printed resin, test your paint on the 3D-printed resin tray that your models come attached to, Remove your models from the tray and paint the smooth tray bottom without primer.
+To determine how your paint will behave with 3D-printed resin, test your paint on the 3D-printed resin tray ("printing raft") that your models come attached to.
+Remove your models from the raft and paint the smooth raft bottom without primer.
 Check your results and proceed accordingly.
 Do not use methyl ethyl ketone "MEK" as an airbrush paint thinner.
 MEK is known to chemically react with 3D-printed plastics and produces a powdery residue on top of the paint that is difficult to remove.

 Are Model Monkey gray resin models made by Shapeways?
 No, our gray resin models are not printed by Shapeways.
 Some Model Monkey designs, like metal and plastic nameplates and models too big for our printers, are not suitable for gray resin printing.
 Those models can be ordered from another 3D printing company called "Shapeways".
 Models and nameplates ordered from Shapeways are sold, printed and shipped by Shapeways from their factories in New York and The Netherlands, not Model Monkey.
 Click here to see Shapeways' website and learn more about Shapeways' materials and their cost.

-I bought some models of your design from Shapeways in a white plastic material.
+I bought some models of your design printed by another company called "Shapeways" in a white plastic material.
 How should I prepare Shapeways' white plastic for painting?
-Shapeways prints some models in white acrylic plastic.
+Shapeways prints some of our models in white acrylic plastic.
 Shapeways' white acrylic "Smooth Detail" plastic is chemically different from Model Monkey gray resin.
 Shapeways' white acrylic plastic models are printed using a different process than our gray resin models.

 Keep your Shapeways models in their plastic wrapping until you are ready to paint them.
 Shapeways' white acrylic plastic may be harmed by prolonged oxygen exposure.